fmarino-ipzs/eid-it-wallet-docs/docs/en/defined-terms.rst

      - Request sent to a Certificate Authority (CA) that contains the public key and identifying information of the entity requesting a digital certificate.
      -
    * - Metadata
-     - Digital artifact that contains all the required information about an Organizational Entity, e.g., protocol related endpoints and the Organizational Entity’s cryptographic public keys (for the complete list check requirement "Metadata Content").
+     - Digital artifact that contains all the required information about an Organizational Entity, e.g., protocol related endpoints and the Organizational Entity's cryptographic public keys (for the complete list check requirement "Metadata Content").
      -
    * - Policy Language
      - A formal language used to define security, privacy, and identity management policies that govern interactions and transactions within a Trust Framework.
 This language allows for the clear and unambiguous expression of rules and conditions, facilitating the automation of processes and interoperability among different systems and organizations.